Evacuation Of Polish Citizens

 What Happened At Krasnovodsk In 1942?

-Following the Soviet Union invasion of East Poland in 1939, up to 1 million poles were deported to the soviet union.
+Following the Soviet Union invasion of East Poland in 1939, up to 1 million Polish citizens were deported to the Soviet Union.
 Many, mainly the men, ended up in Siberia (North Russia) with the wives and children deported thousands of miles away to Kazakhstan.